oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 You must install and configure [Podman release 4.0.2](https://docs.oracle.com/en/operating-systems/oracle-linux/Podman/) or later on Oracle Linux 8.5 or later to run Oracle RAC on Podman.

+**Notes**:
+ * You need to remove `--cpu-rt-runtime=95000 \` from container creation commands mentioned below in this document in [Section 5.2: Setup RAC Containers on Podman](#section-52-setup-rac-containers-on-podman) and [Section 5.3: Adding a Oracle RAC Node using a container on Podman](#section-53-adding-a-oracle-rac-node-using-a-container-on-podman) to create the containers if you are running Oracle 8 with URKR7.
+You can check the details on [Oracle Linux and Unbreakable Enterprise Kernel (UEK) Releases](https://blogs.oracle.com/scoter/post/oracle-linux-and-unbreakable-enterprise-kernel-uek-releases)
+ * You do not need to execute step 2 in this sectiom to create and enable `Podman-rac-cgroup.service`

 **IMPORTANT:** Completing prerequisite steps is a requirement for successful configuration.

 Complete each prerequisite step in order, customized for your environment.